apertureless/vue-chartjs/docs/README.md

   mixins: [reactiveProp],
   props: ['options'],
   mounted () {
-    // this.chartData is created in the mixin this.renderChart(this.chartData, this.options)
+    // this.chartData is created in the mixin.
+    // If you want to pass options please create a local options object this.renderChart(this.chartData, this.options)
   }
 })